 9Now, my children, I give you this advice: serve God and do what is pleasing in his sight.
 Teach your children how to exercise justice and how to give alms.
-Teach them also to remember God and to bless his name sincerely at all times, with all their strength.
+Teach them also to remember God and to exalt his name sincerely at all times, with all their strength.

 10 The very day that you bury your mother here beside me, do not stay overnight in this place.
 I know that the people here commit many injustices and practice great treachery and no one is ashamed of doing so.
 You see what Nadab did to Ahikar my nephew who had brought him up.
 He buried him alive.
 But God punished Nadab by exposing his injustice.
 He brought Ahikar into the light and sent Nadab down into eternal darkness, because he had tried to kill him.
 Because he gave alms, Ahikar was delivered from the death planned for him by Nadab.
 Instead, Nadab fell into the trap and perished.
-11See how almsgiving and uprightness can save you and how wrongdoing leads to death.
+11 So, my children, see what almsgiving does, and also how wrongdoing leads to death.
 But I feel I am breathing my last."
 They laid him on his bed and he died.
 He was given an honorable burial.

 12When Anna his mother died, Tobias buried her next to his father.
 Then Tobias with his wife and family made their way to Media and settled in Ecbatana near Ragouel, his father-in-law.
-13He took great care of his parents-in-law in their old age and he buried them with honor in Ecbatana in Media.
+13 He took great care of his parents-in-law in their old age and he buried them with honor in Ecbatana in Media.
 Tobias inherited Ragouel's fortune as well as that of his father Tobit.
-14Tobias died at the age of one hundred and twenty-seven years at Echbatana in Media.
-15 But before he died Nh 3:19 he saw the downfall of Nineveh which Nebuchadnezzar destroyed.
+14Tobias died at the age of one hundred Nh 3:19 and twenty-seven years at Echbatana in Media.
+15 But before he died he saw the downfall of Nineveh which Nebuchadnezzar destroyed.
 He saw the Ninevites and the Assyrians reduced to slavery and taken to Media.
 Thus, before he died, he was able to rejoice over the fate of Nineveh.
-He blessed the Lord God forever.
+He praised the Lord God forever.